Pests and weeds

 Invasive species are one of the greatest threats to biodiversity in Australia.
-In NSW, pest animals and weeds have been identified as a threat to 70% of the species, populations or ecological communities listed under the Threatened Species Conservation Act 1995.
+In NSW, pest animals and weeds have been identified as a threat to 70 per cent of the species, populations or ecological communities listed under the Threatened Species Conservation Act 1995.
 This is second only to clearing of native vegetation in terms of the number of species impacted.

 Pest animals displace native species through predation and competition, and devastate threatened vegetation by grazing and trampling.
 Weeds smother native plants or cover the ground leaving no room for biodiversity to thrive.
 Pest animals and weeds also cause financial losses to agriculture and other industries and damage areas of cultural significance.